A Health Savings Account (HSA) is a savings account in which money can be set aside for certain medical expenses.

 For more information regarding the benefits of Medicare and HSA accounts, you can contact our insurance agents.
-The can answer any questions you may have and give you the information needed to make an educated decision.
+They can answer any questions you may have and give you the necessary information to make an educated decision.

 Using HSA Funds to Pay for Medicare Premiums

-Good news is, even though you can’t continue to contribute to your HSA account once enrolled in Medicare, you can still use your HSA funds to pay for Medicare Parts A, B, C & D premiums.
+The good news is, even though you can’t continue to contribute to your HSA account once enrolled in Medicare, you can still use your HSA funds to pay for Parts A, B, C & D premiums.
 You can also use it to cover any medical expenses your left to pay for after Medicare pays their portion.

 Your HSA Can Reimburse You for Medicare Premiums

 You can take tax-free withdrawals from your HSA account to reimburse yourself for Part B & Part D premiums.
-Even if those premiums were automatically deducted from your Social Security check.
+Even if those premiums were an automatic deduction from your Social Security check.

 If this is something you didn’t know, you can still withdraw money at any time to reimburse yourself for those premiums.

-According to Begonya Klumb, head of HSAs for Fidelity Health Care Group, “When reimbursing yourself from the HSA, it’s important that he maintains proof of payment and documentation that the expenses were eligible, in the event of an audit (although you do not need to submit any receipts to be reimbursed),”
+According to Begonya Klumb, head of HSAs for Fidelity Health Care Group, “When reimbursing yourself from the HSA, he must maintain proof of payment and documentation that the expenses were eligible, in the event of an audit (although you do not need to submit any receipts to receive reimbursement),”

 Using HSA Funds to Pay for Medigap Premiums